 You may need an upper endoscopy if you have digestive issues, anemia, abnormal bleeding, or other concerns.
-At Gateway Gastroenterology, which has locations in Chesterfield, Missouri, you can undergo an upper endoscopy to determine if you have an issue with your liver, gallbladder, bile ducts, or pancreas.
+At Gateway Gastroenterology, which has locations in Chesterfield, Missouri, you can undergo an upper endoscopy to determine if you have an issue with your esophagus, stomach, or duodenum.
 Their team of board-certified gastroenterologists can even provide all of the follow-up care and treatments you may need under one roof.
-If you need an upper endoscopy, call the office or request one online today.
+If you need an upper endoscopy, call the office to schedule one today.

 An upper endoscopy is a minimally invasive procedure that may be necessary to diagnose or treat issues that affect your esophagus, stomach, and duodenum or the first part of your small intestine.
 You may need an upper endoscopy if you have symptoms of: